Amount of Resources Saved

 2) An alternative approach to household selection is doing a paired-sample study, where the same households are measured before and after they started using the promoted technology.
 Ideally, these measurements should not be more than several weeks apart, so that you reduce the influence of any seasonal changes in the use of the given resource.
 Using this approach also allows for repeated testing to capture changes in the usage of resources (due to seasonal variations but also due to other factors).

 3) The use of many resources is prone to significant variations.
-Make sure that you only compare data from the same period of a year; otherwise, your data is not likely to be reliable.
+Make sure that you only compare data from the same period of a year; otherwise, your data will not likely be reliable.

 4) Since the use of certain resources (e.g. firewood) differs depending on how many people there are in a household, you need to ensure your two samples include households with a very similar number of members.
 You might also consider using "standard adult" equivalence factors defined in terms of sex and age as provided in Table 4 of the KPT Protocol.